-- Students should be aware that online counseling credits are rarely offered at Covenant Seminary, and some states, such as Missouri, accept online counseling credits for licensure only under certain conditions, such as synchronous delivery in extraordinary situations.
-Therefore, students should not count on the availability of online counseling courses. - At this time, Internship and Practicum are not offered online and must be completed residentially. - Due to COVID-19 restrictions (local social distancing and occupancy requirements), some MAC courses have been offered online since Summer 2020, though these courses remain 100% synchronous with the same assignments and assessments as residential courses to ensure all courses have equal instruction, assessment, and professor availability. - Online Education and F-1 Visa: F-1 (non-immigrant) international students may not take more than one course per semester online while attending under an F-1 visa.
-Students should read the "Satisfactory Academic Progress" section of this handbook to ensure ongoing Financial Aid eligibility (See the "Online Education" section of this handbook for additional information.) - Thirteen-Year Time Limit: The time limitation for completion of the MAC degree is 13 years.
+- Covenant Seminary does not typically offer online counseling courses.
+Some states, such as Missouri, accept online counseling credits for licensure only under certain conditions, such as synchronous delivery in extraordinary situations. - o Internship and Practicum are not offered online and must be completed residentially. - Online Education and F-1 Visa: F-1 (non-immigrant) international students may not take more than one course per semester online while attending under an F-1 visa.
+Students should read the "Satisfactory Academic Progress" section of this handbook to ensure ongoing Financial Aid eligibility (See the "Online Education" section of this handbook for additional information.) - Thirteen-Year Time Limit: The time limitation for completion of MAC courses is 13 years.
 MAC courses taken more than 13 years prior to degree completion may be credited toward the degree only by faculty approval.
 Such approval may require re-examination or additional study and may jeopardize financial aid eligibility. - Bible Content Exam: All entering MAC students must take the Bible Content Exam in their first semester of study.
 Students must pass the test no later than the semester of graduation.
 The exam may be attempted multiple times and is taken online.
 Study guides for the exam are available on MyCTS. - Practicum and Internship Candidacy Process: There is a two-part acceptance to the MAC degree: acceptance into the program, followed by acceptance into internship candidacy.
 Candidacy is the process of receiving faculty approval to enter practicum and internship courses for the MAC.
 Candidacy must be granted prior to registering for the internship courses.
-Candidacy requires: - Satisfactory completion of at least 30 units of the curriculum. - Completion of practicum prerequisite courses:
+Candidacy requires: - Satisfactory completion of at least 30 units of the curriculum. - Completion of practicum prerequisite courses: - o CO300 Counseling Intro and Theories I - o CO315 CO Theories II & Techniques - o CO325 Marriage and Family Counseling - o CO331 Human Growth & Development - o CO332 Addictions (75 credit degrees only) - o CO355 Group Counseling - CO356 Clinical and Community Mental Health (75 credit degrees only) - o CO360 Ethics and Professional Development (75 credit degrees only)

-- CO300 Counseling Intro and Theories I - o CO315 CO Theories II & Techniques - o CO325 Marriage and Family Counseling - o CO331 Human Growth & Development - o CO332 Addictions (75 credit degrees only) - o CO355 Group Counseling - o CO356 Clinical and Community Mental Health (75 credit degrees only) - o CO360 Ethics and Professional Development (75 credit degrees only) - o CO373 Social & Cultural Diversity in Counseling - o CO375 Psychological Disorders - o CO380 Foundations of Counseling: God & Humanity (64 credit degree only) - Completion of CO390 Counseling Practicum before internship. - ❖ A cumulative GPA of 3.0 (across all degrees in which enrolled, not just the MAC). - Recommendation of the Intern Candidacy Committee. - Key Performance Indicator (KPI) and Dispositions scores demonstrating potential for effective professional counseling practice.
+- o CO373 Social & Cultural Diversity in Counseling - o CO375 Psychological Disorders - o CO380 Foundations of Counseling: God & Humanity (64 credit degree only) - Completion of CO390 Counseling Practicum before internship. - ❖ A cumulative GPA of 3.0 (across all degrees in which enrolled, not just the MAC). - Recommendation of the Intern Candidacy Committee. - Key Performance Indicator (KPI) and Dispositions scores demonstrating potential for effective professional counseling practice.